aidenfoxx/gaussian-background-generator/README.md

 // Play the animation
 background.play();

-// Recalculate the current animation layers background.refreshLayers(layers);
+// Recalculate the current layers background.refreshLayers(layers);

-// Pass a new array of layers to be rendered background.updateLayers(layers);
+// Pass an array of new layers to be rendered background.updateLayers(layers);

 // Update the options of the object